4xmen/x-mega-menu/README.md

 # X-Mega-Menu

-x mega menu is easy usable multi level responsive with vanillaJS (ltr and rtl support).
+x mega menu is easy usable multi level responsive with vanillaJS very fast and without any dependencies (ltr and rtl support).

 ## How use it?
 With package manager: